Euler State Networks: Non-dissipative Reservoir Computing: Experiments

+\textbf{Results --} For the sake of cleanliness of results presentation, here we report a graphical illustration of the main results of the performed experiments.
+The reader can find full details on the obtained results reported in~\ref{sec.appendix1}.
 Figure~\ref{fig.accuracy_results} shows the test set accuracy achieved by the considered models on the time-series classification benchmarks.
-Figures \ref{fig.time_results}, and \ref{fig.energy_results}, which follow a similar trend, respectively illustrate the times needed for model selection (in minutes), and the energy consumption required for running the experiments (in kWh).
+Figures \ref{fig.time_results}, and \ref{fig.energy_results}, which follow a similar trend with each other, respectively illustrate the times needed for model selection (in minutes), and the energy consumption required for running the experiments (in kWh).
+In all three figures, for simplicity's sake, we report a single value for the fully trained models (i.e., RNN, A-RNN, and GRU): the one corresponding to the model that, among them, is found to have the highest accuracy performance.
+Please refer to~\ref{sec.appendix1} for a detailed report on the results obtained individually for each of the fully trainable models.